 The industrial sector is one of the important sectors of the Indian economy and hence compilation of industrial statistics assumes a crucial importance, both for research and policy-making.
 The Annual Survey of Industries (ASI) is the principal source of Industrial Statistics in India.
 Till ASI 2009-10, the survey was conducted annually under the statutory provisions of the Collection of Statistics Act 1953 and Rules framed there under in 1959 except in the State of Jammu & Kashmir where it is conducted under the Jammu& Kashmir Collection of Statistics Act 1961 and Rules framed there under in 1964.
-From the ASI 2010-11, the survey is being conducted under the statutory provisions of the Collection of Statistics Act 2008 and Rules framed there under in 2011.
-Statistics officers have been appointed under the Act for different jurisdiction areas to collect and authorize officials to collect information from any individual and commercial concern.

 The primary unit of enumeration in the survey is a factory in the case of manufacturing industries, a workshop in the case of repair services, an undertaking or a licensee in the case of electricity, gas and water supply undertakings and an establishment in the case of bidi and cigar industries.